s4f-dortmund/open_data_notebooks/README.md

+# Jupyter Notebooks to Analyze Open Climate Data

-# Analysis of Sea Ice at the Poles
+## Analysis of Sea Ice at the Poles

 The studies in this repository are based on data from the nsidc: